yagil/tokmon/README.md

 ## Warning
 1. `tokmon` comes without any warranty or guarantee whatsoever.
-2. Tested on macOS only.
+2. `tokmon` was tested on macOS only.
-3. This tool may not work as intended, have unknown side effects, and/or it may output incorrect information.
+3. This tool may not work as intended, have unknown side effects, may output incorrect information, or not work at all.
 4. The pricing data in `pricing.json` may go out of date.